Considering the style of your outfit can require a significant amount of thought…

 Some considerations for you:

 What have you seen that you like?
-Is it a smart suit for business and you like the idea of a single breasted button 2 and side vents and want to add more personal touches such as a contrast lining
+Is it a smart suit for business, and you like the idea of a single-breasted button 2 and side vents and want to add more personal touches, such as a contrast lining

 ***See images***

 What if your legs are longer in proportion to the top half of your body?
-We would potentially want to make the jacket line slightly longer and possibly lower the waistline for your trousers
+We would potentially want to make the jacket line slightly longer and possibly lower the waistline of your trousers

 By refining your upper body very slightly, we can straighten the trouser shape (as opposed to tapering and exaggerating your top half).